When I enter a growth rate for a pension, is that growth rate applied immediately, even if I don't receive the pension for several more years?

 I created an additional cash inflow that gives me income for five years.
 It starts three years from now.
 Where do the cash inflows go, and what rate of return do they generate?

 Additional Cash Inflows grow at the rate you specify before you receive them.
-In the screenshot below, this income for a part-time job grows at the inflation rate (see the 'Growth Rate' column) until the cash inflow begins.
+In the screenshot below, this income for a part-time job grows at the inflation rate until the cash inflow begins.
 When the income starts, it goes into investment accounts that have an 'Account Type' of 'Taxable' pro rata based on their estimated balances at the time.
-Once added to those [...]
+Once added to those accounts, the money will [...]

 In the Cash Flow Distributions section, the result of subtracting the 'Total Taxes & Tax Penalties' and 'Total Expenses' lines from the 'Total Income, Investment Growth & Cash Inflows' line does not equal the 'Surplus/Deficit (Net Change in Portfolio)' figure.
 Why is this?